haydendansereau88/Project2/README.md

 # Frenemies Battle Royale

-A real-time chat application with battle royale features built with FastAPI (backend) and React (frontend).
+A mobile game where players predict winners in absurd AI-judged battles.
+Built with FastAPI (backend) and React Native (mobile frontend).

+## Game Concept

+Players compete in Kahoot-style prediction games where:
+- AI creates ridiculous battle scenarios ("Shakespeare vs Gordon Ramsay in a cooking competition")
+- Players vote on who would win
+- AI judge analyzes and decides winners using algorithms and data
+- Players earn points for correct predictions
+- AI provides entertaining explanations for its decisions

 ## Prerequisites

 - Python 3.8+ installed
 - Node.js 18+ and npm installed
 - Git installed

-## Complete Setup Instructions
+- **For iOS development:** Mac with Xcode
+- **For Android development:** Android Studio

-### Backend Setup
+## Backend Setup

 1. **Clone the repository**
    ```bash